Who departed this life

 In his novel “The Quaker City” (1845) Lippard even described a time in the near future in which corrupt city officials would have torn down Independence Hall in order to build a lavish municipal palace (several decades later, the city administration in fact did consider such a scenario).
 Many in Philadelphia feared that if care were not taken, almost all visible reminders of the revolutionary past would soon be consigned to books and paintings.
 The Carpenters’ Company members responded to that sentiment by seeking to preserve their historic building, while modernizing it slightly in order to better serve its original function as a meeting hall.

 By June 1857, work on “refitting” Carpenters’ Hall was in full swing.
 Most of the major changes took place on the second floor of the building; the interior was divided into two sections, bisected by a hallway.
-On one side, the carpenters constructed a commodious library, which also was to be used as a meeting room (most of the bookcases and paneling currently in the room apparently dates to an 1868 renovation).
+On one side, the carpenters constructed a commodious library, which also was to be used as a meeting room (most of the bookcases and paneling currently in the room apparently date to an 1868 renovation).
 On the other side, living quarters were built for the family of the Superintendent (also called the “janitor” and the “keeper”) of Carpenters’ Hall.

 Sarah Stewart becomes Superintendent of Carpenters’ Hall